pohanson/tp/docs/DeveloperGuide.md

 **Guarantees:**

-* Generating a template or preview does not modify any contact records.
+* Opening a template does not modify any data.
+* Template is saved only when the save command is explicitly issued.
-* If template input is canceled, no template content is saved or applied.
+* If the template view is switched without saving, no changes are will be saved.

 **MSS:**

-1. Salesperson chooses to create an email template.
+1. Salesperson chooses to open an email template for a specific status.
-2. Salesperson specifies the target tag(s) and/or status.
+2. Salesperson enters the template command with the status.
-3. CMS prompts for the email content.
+3. CMS retrieves the template for the specified status.
+4. CMS displays the template in an editable view.
-4. Salesperson enters the email template and submits.
+5. Salesperson edits the template content.
+6. Salesperson issues the save command.
-5. CMS saves the personalised email template.<br/>
+7. CMS saves the updated template.<br/>
    Use case ends.

 **Extensions:**

 *a.
-At any time during template input, Salesperson chooses to cancel his input.<br/>
+At any time, Salesperson enters a different command (e.g., list, find).<br/>
    *a1.
-CMS requests confirmation of the cancellation.<br/>
-   *a2.
-Salesperson confirms the cancellation.<br/>
+CMS switches back to the main view and discards any unsaved edits.<br/>
    Use case ends.

+2a.
+The specified status is invalid.<br/>
+   2a1.
+CMS indicates that an error has happened.<br/>
+   Use case ends.

+3a.
+No template exists for the specified status.<br/>
+   3a1.
+CMS displays an empty template.<br/>
+   Use case resumes from step 4.

+#### Use case: UC07 - Copy email template to clipboard

+**System:** Contact Management System (CMS)

+**Actor:** Salesperson

+**Guarantees:**

+* Copying a template does not modify any data.
+* The template content is placed on the system clipboard.

+**MSS:**

+1. Salesperson chooses to copy an email template for a specific status.
+2. Salesperson enters the copy template command with the status.
+3. CMS retrieves the template for the specified status.
+4. CMS copies the template content to the clipboard.
+5. CMS displays a confirmation message.<br/>
+   Use case ends.

+**Extensions:**

+2a.
+The specified status is invalid.<br/>
+   2a1.
+CMS indicates that an error has happened.<br/>
+   Use case ends.

+3a.
+No template exists for the specified status.<br/>
+   3a1.
+CMS copies an empty string to the clipboard.<br/>
+   Use case resumes from step 4.

-#### Use case: UC07 - Edit contact
+#### Use case: UC08 - Edit contact

 **System:** Contact Management System (CMS)